AndroDevcd/Sharp/README.md

 }
 ```

-Sharp's syntax is minimalistic simple and easy to use
+Sharp's syntax is minimalistic simple and easy to use  with low friction when switching between different code styles

 ```javascript
 mod app;